Jump to the ‘Best of’ Brazil Gallery

 |Internet (Wifi Access / Local SIM Usage)||Local SIM cards are cheap and access speeds are comparable to USA / Europe.
 Vivo was the best for coverage.
 Best to buy the SIM from an official store cause you can register your Passport at the same time.
 (This is required to use the SIM card after a few days)|

 Portuguese.
 In major hubs alot of people speak enough English to get by.
-I found more people speak English in Brazil than Spanish.
+I found way more people speak English in Brazil than Spanish.

-for Moto Travellers
+for Moto Travelers

 For bike servicing and repairs, everything is possible in Brazil.
+Through is it one of the most expensive in South America for parts (high taxes on imports)